Investing in an Opportunity Zone Fund

 Is an Opportunity Zone Fund Right for you?

 There are a number of compelling reasons to invest in an opportunity zone fund.
 If you look at them from a place of pure self-motivation, the tax-deferral benefits alone are reason enough to strongly consider it.
-Additionally, the fact that opportunity zones are in markets that have underperformed historically means these investments have tremendous potential upside.
+Additionally, the fact that opportunity zones are in markets that have underperformed historically means these investments have tremendous upside potential.
 This means you can make money and a social impact at the same time, which is a rare feat for any investor.

 There are other considerations as well.
 Opportunity zone fund investments take time to pay off, and there is no guarantee they will.
 That means you may have to wait a long time before your investment pays off, and it may not be easy to liquidate your opportunity zone investment if you need to.
 If you’re in a position where you need a more reliable, quick payout on your investment, a traditional 1031 exchange might be a better option.